reek004/DisneyHotstarClone/README.md

 Disney+ Hotstar Landing Page Clone

 Features
-Carousel: THe clone has a carousel using JavaScript. <br/>
+Carousel: The clone has a carousel using JavaScript. <br/>
-Interactive Elements: The clone includes interactive elements such as navigation menus, buttons, and hover effects.
+Interactive Elements: The clone includes interactive elements such as navigation menus, buttons, and hover effects.<br/>
-Dynamic Content: The page can be easily updated with new content and sections.
+Dynamic Content: The page can be easily updated with new content and sections.<br/>
 Visual Design: The project pays attention to visual details, such as typography, colors, and images, to closely resemble the original landing page.